 Prior to joining UC Merced, Leland served for seven years as the president of Georgia College & State University where she led what had been a regional college into one of rising national prominence.
 A visiting professor at California State University Northridge, California State University Chico and UC Santa Cruz she taught philosophy before transitioning to Purdue University in 1983 as assistant professor of philosophy and, a year later, was named co-director of the doctoral program in English and philosophy.
 In 1995, Leland joined Florida Atlantic University as associate professor of philosophy and director of the Women’s Studies Center.
 She later served as chief planning officer and associate provost for the university before becoming vice president and chief administrative officer of the institution's 17,000-student Boca Raton campus.

-Leland once served on the Board of Directors for both the American Association of State Colleges and Universities (AASCU) and the Council for Higher Education Accreditation (CHEA, and was a member of the NCAA’s Division II President’s Council, president of the Council of Public Liberal Arts Colleges and a recent past president of the Southern University Conference.
+Leland has served on the Board of Directors for both the American Association of State Colleges and Universities (AASCU) and the Council for Higher Education Accreditation (CHEA), and was a member of the NCAA’s Division II President’s Council; president of the Council of Public Liberal Arts Colleges; and, a past president of the Southern University Conference.
 Among the many honors and awards she has received during her career are a "Distinguished Alumna" award from Purdue University and the 2006 Governor’s Award (Georgia) for Excellence in Historic Preservation Research, teaching and public service.